 Children will apply their knowledge of the physical and emotional changes experienced during puberty and list strategies that would help someone who felt challenged by these changes.
-Children learn the variety of ways in which a couple can create a family (including through sexual intercourse). and how it can be prevented.
-They learn the what it means.
+What is HIV?

-Children may also learn what HIV is, how it affects the body's immune system; and how it is transmitted and prevented.
+Children may also learn what HIV is, how it affects the body's transmitted and prevented.